 However, it’s highly recommended that you expand your vocabulary at least to the 1,000 most commonly used words in French.
 With just 1,000 words, you'll be able to understand about 80% of written texts.

 Almost all European languages share countless cognates with English thanks to their shared roots, history, and evolution.
 Take the English words "identification," "attention," and "direction," for example.
-The very same words exist in French with the very same ending and just a slightly different pronunciation.
+The very same words exist in French with the exact same ending and just a slightly different pronunciation.

-These cognates are your friends and can make your language learning much easier and faster.
+These cognates are your friends and can make your French learning much easier and faster.

-As many who have learned a foreign language already know, simply repeating vocabulary usually just isn't enough.
-Sometimes, our brains need a little extra jump start to remember tricky words.
+As many who have learned a foreign language already know, simply repeating vocabulary sometimes just isn't enough.
+Occasionally, our brains need a little extra jump start to remember tricky words.